MinisculeDust/RWTD/README.md

 <table align="center" style="width:100%; border:#000 solid; border-width:1px 0">
-<caption>Table: Investigation on the effect of each component in the proposed architecture</caption>
+<caption>Table 3: Investigation on the effect of each component in the proposed architecture</caption>

 <thead style="border-bottom:#000 1px solid;">
 <tr>